autoplot/documentation/javadoc/org/das2/qds/NearestNeighborTcaFunction.md

-# org.das2.qds.NearestNeighborTcaFunctionreturn a function based on a QDataSet.
-For the rank 1 or 2 dataset with
+# org.das2.qds.NearestNeighborTcaFunction

- DEPEND_0, this function returns the nearest neighbor found within the function, always as a rank 1 dataset.
+return a function based on a QDataSet.
+For the rank 1 or 2 dataset with DEPEND_0, this function returns the nearest neighbor found within the function, always as a rank 1 dataset.

-NearestNeighborTcaFunction( QDataSet ds )
+# NearestNeighborTcaFunction( QDataSet ds )
 Create the function

 ***